davefowler3/PhotographyAPI/README.md

-# infiniteScroll
+# Photography API

-This project was designed to create a "smooth scroll" experience for users browsing a single page.
+This project was designed to create a "smooth scroll" experience for users browsing photographs.
-In this instance, it was created as a photography page, and created using the Unsplash API.
+I created this site with help from the Unsplash API.

 I made this using Javascript ascyn/await and fetch methods.